Eliss12/Project_Uber/README.md

 * CHECK_MESSAGES

 Checks messages sent by the system.
-There are the orders that the system sends to him.
+These are the orders that the system sends to him.

 * ACCEPT_ORDER